Easily ANIMATE your EMOTE with keyframes!

 • You haven't started your emote yet.

-You can watch this tutorial to skip ahead a few steps while you're at it:
+You can view this tutorial to get a head start while you create it:

-Think of the parts or elements you want to make move (letters, arms, pupils, etc.) and draw or create them on separate layers.
+Think about the parts or elements you want to move (letters, arms, pupils, etc.) and draw or create them on separate layers.
 In "How should I separate my emote?"
-I will describe this process further.
+I will describe this process in more detail.

 • If you already have an emote.

-You don't need to make a new canvas, just open your file from FILE -> OPEN and find your image
+It's not necessary to create a new canvas; just open your file from FILE -> OPEN and find your image

 Remember that it must be a .png image with a transparent background